After the injury, what's next?

 How we can help.

 Experiencing a serious personal injury - particularly when it results in permanent disability - is life changing.
 As the shock of what has happened wears off, and the long road to recovery comes into view, you may feel angry or sad about what has happened to you or worried about what the future may hold.
 You should know you are not alone.
-As fierce advocates for people who have suffered life-altering accidents, Gluckstein Personal Injury Lawyers has helped many people just like you to obtain fair compensation and damages for their injuries.
+As fierce advocates for people who have suffered life-altering accidents, Gluckstein Lawyers has helped many people just like you to obtain fair compensation and damages for their injuries.

 When you contact us for a no cost, no obligation initial consultation, we will take time to listen to your story with great empathy, outline your legal rights and various options, and offer to help in any way we can.
 If we believe you have an actionable claim, we will offer to become your legal representative.
-Gluckstein Personal Injury Lawyers believe that a person’s financial resources should never be a barrier to justice.
+Gluckstein Lawyers believe that a person’s financial resources should never be a barrier to justice.
 Therefore, we will only accept payment for our services if we are able to negotiate a fair settlement for you or win an award for damages at court.
 We will also cover all costs during proceedings.

 As we work on your case you will have access to our renowned client liaisons.
 These staff members - some of whom have experienced their own personal injury cases - are available to help you understand the legal process, connect you with helpful resources to aid in your recovery, to provide updates on your case, and even just to check in and talk to you about how you’re doing and feeling.